People Who Love Peepholes

-"People Who Love Peepholes" is the 179th episode and second episode of the ninth season of the American sitcom Two and a Half Men.
-It is also the second part of the two part premiere of the ninth season.
-The episode aired on September 26, 2011 on CBS.
+"People Who Love Peepholes" is the second episode of the ninth season of the American sitcom Two and a Half Men.
+The 179th overall, the episode was written by series creators Chuck Lorre and Lee Aronsohn, along with Eddie Gorodetsky and Jim Patterson, and directed by James Widdoes.
+It is also the second part of the two part premiere of the ninth season, and first aired on CBS on September 26, 2011.

 Plot

-Walden (Ashton Kutcher) buys the Harper beach house, and Alan (Jon Cryer) prepares to move in with his mother Evelyn (Holland Taylor).
-Walden asks Berta (Conchata Ferrell) to stay as a live-in housekeeper, an offer which Berta, being attracted to Walden, readily accepts.
+Walden buys the Harper beach house, and Alan prepares to move in with his mother Evelyn.
+Walden asks Berta to stay as a live-in housekeeper, an offer which Berta, being attracted to Walden, readily accepts.
 (She takes great pleasure in taking "Zippy's" room, even telling him her plan).
 Alan quickly becomes uncomfortable living with his mother again, as she essentially ignores Alan.
 Disgusting him further, Evelyn tells Alan to come check on her if the date she's going to have rough sex with "can't hear her safe word".

 Walden stops by Evelyn's to drop off some of Alan's things he left behind (which are books on how to get women), and invites Alan to go out and do something.
 Alan, desperate to get away from his mother, quickly agrees.
-Walden begins talking about his wife, Bridget (Judy Greer), who has spurned him, driving more recklessly the more he dwells on the topic.
+Walden begins talking about his wife, Bridget, who has spurned him, driving more recklessly the more he dwells on the topic.
 This causes Alan to wet himself out of fear for his life.
 Eventually, the two pull up to Walden's mansion, where Bridget tells him to get lost.
 Alan is shocked Walden will not stand down and comply with his wife and is forced to help him hop the fence at his gate to get in.
 However, once Alan is dragged up with Walden, Bridget warns them she'll turn on the electricity, but Walden says she's bluffing.
 Terribly wrong, Walden and Alan receive a massive shock to their crotches and fall into Walden's lawn.
 They recover inside Walden's mansion, being nursed by Bridget.
 She complains that she is more of a mother than a wife to her husband, as Walden acts immaturely on a regular basis (the entire living room is filled with arcade games and game tables such as foosball).
 Bridget tells Walden that she does love him, but she couldn't stand the way they lived.